-By the 1881-1882 winter season, 379 Marlborough was the home of insurance broker Sydney Augustus Williams and his wife Charlotte Sullivan (Blood) Richardson Williams.
+On June 15, 1881, 379 Marlborough was purchased from George Wheatland, Sr., by Sydney Augustus Williams, an insurance broker.
+He and his wife, Charlotte Sullivan (Blood) Richardson Williams, made it their home.
 They previously had lived at 10 Chestnut.

-Living with them were John Richardson and Ellen B. Richardson, Charlotte Williams’s children by her first marriage, to John Richardson.
+Living with them were their son, Sydney Messer Williams, and Charlotte Williams’s two children by her first marriage, to John Richardson, John Richardson and Ellen B. Richardson.
 Also living with them in 1890, and possibly before and after, was her mother, Ellen W. (Blake) Blood, the widow of Dr. Oliver Hunter Blood.

-By the 1896-1897 winter season, 379 Marlborough was the home of Miss Susan Upham, who lived there with her companion, Miss Susan W. Vincent.
-In 1895, they had lived at 357 Marlborough.
+379 Marlborough became the home of Susan Upham and her companion, Miss Susan W. Vincent.
+They previously had lived at 357 Marlborough.